billwear/maas-rad/originals/commissioning-logs-deb-2-7-ui-2497.md

 * **sc** denotes a bus subclass code.
 * **i** is followed by an interface code.

 There are many more fields, depending upon the device type, and a wide variety of codes for every field for every device.
-Every bus has its own schema for modalias -- hence, cataloging these combinations is beyond the scope of this document set.
+Every bus has its own schema for modalias -- hence, cataloguing these combinations is beyond the scope of this document set.
 Understanding the way these codes are constructed, though, may help you know how to find needed information for a specific situation.

 <h2>00-maas-05-dhcp-unconfigured-ifaces</h2>

 MAAS will want to know all the ways the machine is connected to the network.
-Only PXE comes online during boot; this script brings all the other networks online so they can be recognized.
+Only PXE comes online during boot; this script brings all the other networks online so they can be recognised.
 Under normal conditions, this script does not produce a significant amount of output.

 <h2>00-maas-06-get-fruid-api-data</h2>